Orbital group of facial muscles

 Orbicularis oculi

-The orbicularis oculi is a circular shaped muscle around the opening of the eye.
+The orbicularis oculi muscle is a circular shaped muscle around the opening of the eye.
 Among other functions, the orbicularis oculi muscle is involved in closing the eyelids.

 This muscle consists of three parts: